BassamMasry/Lab_database_system/README.md

 * werkzeug.security (for password functionalities)
 * mysql.connector (The main SQL interface)

+## How to use the app:
+* FOR FIRST TIME ONLY: execute init.py to setup the database
+* Open a terminal window
+* Modify export.txt file as needed
+* Enter the commands from export.txt in the terminal
+* execute "flask run"
+* copy the generated link in a browser
+* use as desired

 ### To install dependencies please execute the command "pip3 install flask" and download mysql connector from
 https://dev.mysql.com/downloads/connector/python/